AlPoMetrics/AlPoMetrics.github.io/_pages/about.md

 \
 \
 \
-__Disclaimer__ : The opinions expressed here are mine and mine only.
+__Disclaimer:__  The opinions expressed here are mine and mine only.
 The views expressed here do not reflect those of De Nederlandsche Bank and its committees.